 Recap: Oil prices rebounded on Tuesday as traders awaited the release of U.S. inventory numbers, which are expected to show a 3.5 million barrel draw in U.S. crude oil inventories.
 The expiration of the September WTI contract also provided strength, as shorts had to cover.

 Since the middle of June, prices have been stuck in a range between $42.00 and $50.00.
 Support has been provided by the proposed output cuts from within OPEC and some other major producers, while rising U.S. production has kept prices below $50.00.
 WTI settled at $47.64 a barrel, up 27 cents, or 0.57%.
 October Brent tacked on 21 cents, or 0.41%, to settle at $51.87 a barrel.

 September RBOB finished close to unchanged, settling at $1.5908 a gallon, up less than half a cent, or 0.4%.
 Heating oil for September delivery gained 2 cents, or 1.3%, to settle at $1.5912 a gallon.

-Fundamental News: Genscape reported that crude oil stocks held in Cushing, Oklahoma increased by 300,000 barrels to 57.3 million barrels in the week ending August 18th.
+Fundamental News: Bloomberg reported that crude oil stocks held in Cushing, Oklahoma increased by 300,000 barrels to 57.3 million barrels in the week ending August 18th.

 Click to view more online: